Nawa, Rajasthan

-Nawa is a city, tehsil headquarters, panchayat samiti, and a municipality in Nagaur district in the Indian state of Rajasthan.
+Nawa is a city, tehsil headquarters, panchayat samiti, and a municipality in Didwana Kuchaman District in the Indian state of Rajasthan.
 It is the Biggest Salt Market of Rajasthan.

 Geography

-Nawa is located at 27.02°N 75.0°E. It has an average elevation of 369 metres (1210 feet).
+Nawa (Nawan) is located at 27.02°N 75.0°E. It has an average elevation of 369 metres (1210 feet).
 The Nawa City is located at the border of three major district of Rajasthan Jaipur, Ajmer, Sikar.
 In North of city Arawali mountain's part and in south The Sambhar Lake, In East of town the Turatmati river and in West also Arawali Mountains.